MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/use-web-api-functions.md

 ---
 title: "Use Web API functions (PowerApps Common Data Service for Apps)| MicrosoftDocs"
-description: "Functions are reusable operations that are used with a GET request to retrieve data from Dynamics 365" ms.custom: "" ms.date: 06/15/2018 ms.reviewer: ""
+description: "Functions are reusable operations that are used with a GET request to retrieve data from CDS for Apps" ms.custom: "" ms.date: 06/15/2018 ms.reviewer: ""